< Go to Winter Boots - Women's

 Hands-on Gear Review

-These UGGs are also designed with a cuffable suede shaft: roll it down to expose a fluffy sheepskin cuff or roll it up for extra protection against the elements.
-We liked the built-in versatility that this feature offered as well as the unique style that it added.
 Although some women loved the look of these boots and would definitely wear them with casual outfits, others thought they were decidedly less stylish.
-If you like the look of these full-grain leather boots and are looking for high quality footwear that will perform outdoors, then the UGG Australia Adirondack IIs may be just what you're looking for.
-At $240, they are a bit of an investment – in fact, they were significantly more than any of its competitors – but the Adirondack IIs will to meet your winter boot needs for years to come.
+If you like the look of these full-grain leather boots and are looking for high quality footwear that will perform outdoors, then the Adirondack II may be just what you're looking for.
+At $225, it is a bit of an investment – in fact, it is significantly more than most of its competitors – but we predict that it will to meet your winter boot needs for years to come.

-The UGG Adirondack II is lined with 17 millimeters of tablegrade sheepskin, which did a fairly good job of keeping our toes warm and cozy.
-In our final warmth tests, we stood still for five minutes in 4-degree temperatures with feet buried in the snow.
-After comparing every piece, we decided to give the UGG Adirondack IIs a seven in our warmth metric.
-We found that the Vibram sole provided plenty of insulation along the bottom of the boot but we noticed that cold slowly started permeating the toe box.
+This boot is lined with 17 millimeters of table grade sheepskin, which did a decent job of keeping our toes warm and cozy.
+In our final warmth tests, we stood still for seven minutes in a cold icy slush bath.
+After comparing every piece, we decided to give the Adirondack II a seven out of ten in our warmth metric.
+We found that the Vibram sole provided plenty of insulation along the bottom of the boot, but we noticed that cold slowly started permeating the toe box.
 If you want a boot that offers a little more warmth, but a little less comfort, consider the Sorel Joan of Arctic or Kamik Momentum.

-Although this product was not the warmest boot that we tested, it's important to remember that it was also one of the shorter pieces in the review.
-Even with its cuff rolled up, this model was shorter than six of its competitors, which makes surprisingly difference in calf and foot warmth.
-That said, then when we started moving in the UGG Adirondack IIs, even in single digit temperatures, our feet quickly warmed up.
-These boots are also fairly breathable, which keeps your feet from sweating profusely and then getting cold from the moisture.
+Although this product was not the warmest boot that we tested, it's important to remember that it was also one of the shortest ones in the review.
+Even with its cuff rolled up, this model was shorter than many of its competitors, which makes a surprising difference in calf and foot warmth.
+That said, when we started moving in the Adirondack II, even in single digit temperatures, our feet quickly warmed up.
+This model is also fairly breathable, which keeps your feet from sweating profusely and then getting cold from the moisture.
 This was especially noticeable in comparison to products like the Northside Kathmandu, whose rubber toe box left our feet super swampy and slimy.

 Comfort & Coziness

-Slipping into the UGG Adirondack II Boot for the first time felt like what you would imagine putting your foot into a cloud shoe might feel like if clouds were made of super plush, fluffy sheepskin.
+When we slipped into this boot for the first time, we felt as though we were putting our foot into a cloud shoe if clouds were made of super plush, fluffy sheepskin.
 Unlike many of the boots in this review that have faux fur cuffs that reach an inch or two down into the boot, the sheepskin lining on the Adirondack II continues throughout the entire shoe.
 This is also quite similar to the Northside Kathmandu, except the fur in this Kathmandu isn't nearly the same quality, nor is it as cozy.
 UGG has even fitted the Adirondack II with a removable insole that is coated in sheepskin.
-Although we noticed that the sheepskin around the footbed started to become a little compressed through our testing process, it still feels super cozy against the foot (with or without socks!) and continues to provide warmth.
+Although we noticed that the sheepskin around the insole started to become a little compressed through our testing process, it still feels super cozy against the foot (with or without socks!) and continues to provide excellent warmth.

-Not only is the lining of this boot amazingly touchable, the footbed is extremely comfortable and supportive.
-The Adirondack II doesn't provide quite as much ankle support as the Vasque Pow Pow II or The North Face Shellista (our Editors' Choice winner) but it provides significantly more than boots like the Columbia Minx Slip-On.
+Not only is the lining of this boot amazingly touchable, the footbed is comfortable and supportive.
+The Adirondack II doesn't provide quite as much ankle support as the Vasque Pow Pow II or The North Face Shellista (our Editors' Choice winner) but it provides significantly more support than boots like the Kamik Momentum.
 As we mentioned above, this boot is also relatively breathable.
-This not only plays a role in warmth, but also in comfort, as very few people we know think that slimy, sweaty feet are very comfortable.
+This not only plays a role in warmth, but also in comfort, as slimy, sweaty feet are quite uncomfortable.
 Finally, we found this boot to be cozy whether we wore it with the cuff rolled up or down.

 Style & Fit

-The UGG Australia Adirondack II Boot – Leather scored right on par in style with such boots as the Sorel Tivoli and the Ahnu Womens Northridge.
-We polled more than a dozen women ranging in age from 20 to 60 and their opinions averaged out to 6.1 out of 10.
-The Adirondack II is definitely a more techy looking boot, but we like to think of it as "rugged-chic."
-This boot's full-grain leather toe box and upper are rich and buttery, especially in the “Otter” color that we reviewed.
-While one of our testers constantly wore the UGG Adirondack IIs with the sheepskin cuff rolled down, another almost exclusively wore it rolled up.
+In our social media poll, the Adirondack II scored fairly low in the style category.
+This contender is definitely a more techy looking boot, but we like to think of it as "rugged-chic."
+Its full-grain leather toe box and upper are rich and buttery.
+While one of our testers constantly wore this boot with the sheepskin cuff rolled down, another tester almost exclusively wore it rolled up.
 We liked this versatile feature not only from a practicality perspective, but also from a style perspective.
-The cuff just gives you more options to switch things up.
-The one thing that we didn't love about wearing the cuff rolled up was that the tongue isn't flush with the top lip of the boot, which isn't the most natural look.
+The convertible cuff gives you more options to switch things up.
+The one thing that we didn't love about wearing the cuff rolled up was that the tongue isn't flush with the top lip of the boot, which doesn't offer a most natural look.

 Ease to Take On & Off

-We liked the UGG Australia Adirondack II leather boots for everything from light hiking to around town errands.
-We biked all around Boulder in these beautiful boots (and found they had great traction on our bike pedals).
-They were also great for exploring the outdoors or shoveling the sidewalk in up to nine inches of snow (with the cuffs rolled up).
+We liked the UGG Adirondack II for everything from light hiking to around town errands.
+They were also great for exploring the outdoors or shoveling the sidewalk in less than four or five inches of snow (with the cuffs rolled up).
 Although they weren't the warmest and didn't provide the best traction on icy-snow packed roads, they will keep you fairly warm - whether you are building a snowman or shopping around town.

-These ultra-plush boots may just change your whole perspective on winter.
-With their beautiful leather uppers and touchable sheepskin lining, the UGG Adirondack IIs are a treat to wear.
-And better yet, they offer high outdoor performance in categories like water resistance and traction.
-Although they are not ideal for women who live in areas that get feet upon feet of snow, they can handle drifts up to nine inches deep and puddles up to 5.5 inches deep.
+This ultra-plush boot may just change your whole perspective on winter.
+With its beautiful leather upper and touchable sheepskin lining, the Adirondack II is a treat to wear.
+Although this model is not ideal for women who live in areas that get feet upon feet of snow, it can handle drifts up to eight inches deep and puddles up to three inches deep.
 Whether you opt to leave the cuff rolled down or decide to roll it up to increase warmth and snow protection, this boot will leave you feeling glad that winter has finally arrived.